rduplain/nixd/README.md

 including '#' for comments, but note that nixd reserves the *all* target as part of its operation.

-Therefore, nixd reserves these names in `nixd/bin`: *nixd*, *Orderfile*, and *Makefile*.
+Therefore, nixd reserves these names in `nixd/bin`: *nixd*, *Orderfile*, *Makefile*, and *all*.
 Note that `nixd/bin/Makefile` is updated automatically from `nixd/bin/Orderfile` on every run.
-You can have `nixd/bin/all`, but you cannot specify an *all* target in the Orderfile.
 Further, the Orderfile may get confused if you give it any of the target names: first, second, third, fourth, fifth.
 Not broken, so much as confused; your 'second' target will get run second in line.